DanDuhon/DSBG-Shuffle/README.md

 ## Roadmap
-Beyond future expansions, I want to figure out how to put Events in here.
-At the moment I'm not really sure how to do that in a way that makes sense.
-Let me know if you have ideas on this subject.
+Beyond future expansions, I'm really not sure where to go from here.
+Possibly a v2 campaign generator.

 ## FAQ